ITR Filing Deadline Missed?

 Calculation of MAT as per Section 115JB

-MAT is calculated at the rate of 15% (plus surcharge and HEC as applicable)of the book profit of the taxpayer, and as per section 115JB of the income tax act, book profit is calculated.
+MAT is calculated at the rate of 15% (plus surcharge and HEC as applicable) of the taxpayer’s book profit, and as per section 115JB of the Income Tax Act, book profit is calculated.

 For calculating the tax outflow of the company, first, the tax must be calculated as per the normal provisions under the Income Tax Act.
 Later it needs to be compared with Tax computed @ 15% (plus surcharge and cess as applicable) on the book profit.
 This is known as MAT After the said comparison, the highest tax liability must be paid by the company.

-MAT rate for a unit of International Financial Services Center [Section 115JB(7)]:
+MAT rate for a unit of the International Financial Services Center [Section 115JB(7)]:

 Any unit of an international Financial Services Centre shall be levied @ 9% (plus surcharge and cess as applicable), provided it is deriving its income solely in convertible foreign exchange.